 I understand that A and if possible I would like to B

 I understand that the hotel has a room with a beach view and if possible I would like to upgrade my stay.

-In a letter rearranging a gym membership:
+A letter rearranging a gym membership:

 I understand that the gym has an off-peak membership and if possible I would like to switch to this plan.

-In a letter changing the selection of some furniture:
+Or for a letter changing the selection of some furniture:

 I understand that the blue fabric is now available and if possible I would like to change my order.

 Band 9 IELTS letter changing arrangements: